Essential Homeowner’s Insurance

 - Interior damage—Any accidental damage to your house’s interior is covered by home insurance, including water damage, theft, fire, paint peel, and glass breakage.

 - Exterior damage—A large portion of claims are made up of exterior insurance claims, particularly to repair damage resulting from storms.
 This kind of claim is particularly applicable to homeowners in wooded or coastal areas who have a higher risk of damage from lightning, wind, or falling debris.

 - Total destruction—While this kind of claim is less common than others, it’s the “most common insurance” offered.
 The average home value in the country is more than $250,000, so the cost of your policy’s premium easily seems like pennies in comparison.

-Get a Customized Insurance Program for Your Home at First Bank
+Get a Customized Insurance Program for Your Home

 *Investment and Insurance Products are NOT Bank Deposits, NOT FDIC-Insured, HAVE NO Bank Guarantee, NOT Insured by any Federal Government Agency, May Go Down in Value.